captkirk88/zevy-reflect/README.md

 }
 ```

-Caveats:
+> [!WARNING]
-- The tracker compares raw bytes for tracked fields; pointer/slice/array contents are hashed as their pointer/length/contents as appropriate.
+> The tracker compares raw bytes for tracked fields; pointer/slice/array contents are hashed as their pointer/length/contents as appropriate.
 Be cautious with non-stable data (e.g., transient pointers).

 ## Contributing